urkeshc/urkeshc/README.md

 I'm a Yale University graduate student, currently spending most of my time learning about CS / ML.
 Also interested in quant research / sports betting.

-- Google (Noto Color Emoji - Unicode 15.1) and 🇬🇧 currently studying in 🇺🇸
+- 🇫🇷 and 🇬🇧 currently studying in 🇺🇸
 - 🌱 Grad @ Yale University, Quantitative Asset Management + Research Assistant
 - 👨‍💻 Work XP in Dubai and London - Startup + TradFi Trading
 - 📫 Reach out to me at urkesh.cusack@yale.edu or connect on GitHub for collaborations or discussions.